 Choosing a Fujifilm camera is a subjective process (just like choosing another brand), but from all opinions I’ve heard, online, or in real life, the people who have chosen a Fujifilm camera seem to have most of the fun and least of regrets, compared to the others who have chosen other camera brands.
 Beyond all subjectivity and the “superficial reasons” of their choice (“it looks like a Leica”, or “people thought my X100 is an old, film camera”, or “I simply love its design”), there is real performance behind those gorgeous, metal camera bodies and amazing IQ (Image Quality) which for me, meant the end of dreaming about a Full Frame camera.
 How about you?
 Would you like to tell us why you love Fujifilm cameras?

-Exclusive content, previously published on FUJI X PASSION – Inspirational Photography Magazine (Premium Area) – www.fujixpassion.com
+Exclusive content, previously published in July 2019 on FUJI X PASSION – Inspirational Photography Magazine (Premium Area) – www.fujixpassion.com

 © Sebastian Boatca 2020 / www.sebastianboatca.com